 South Kaibab Trail, Grand Canyon National Park

 Few places on Earth elicit awe like the Grand Canyon, a 277-mile-long chasm that dives a mile deep and gapes up to 18 miles across.
 Most of the 4 million yearly visitors to Grand Canyon National Park flock to busy South Rim overlooks, but nearby trails are worth a look, too.
-The 7-mile South Kaibab Trail isn't easy, but its 360-degree views reward hikers with an "exhilarating sense of exposure to the vastness of the canyon," the NPS says.
+The 7-mile South Kaibab Trail [PDF] isn't easy, but its 360-degree views reward hikers with an "exhilarating sense of exposure to the vastness of the canyon," the NPS says.

 Zion Canyon, Zion National Park